liangyy/silver-standard-performance/README.md

 The initial effort is at [this gist post](https://gist.github.com/liangyy/6d4314dbc238236731e134abef2484f4).

 ~**TODO**: have a function takes in GWAS loci by trait and output the list of trait/gene pairs to look at.
 Essentially, it takes the intersect of GWAS loci and silver standard trait/gene pairs.~

+**TODO**: add a documentation of how silver standard, gene annotation, and ld block datasets are formatted so that it is easier for people to contribute their own.